pressureless/paper_md/papers/ICP/icp.md

 # METHOD
 ## Background and Motivation
 Consider the problem of aligning surfaces $P$ and $Q$.
-This involves finding<span class="def:second:R"> a rigid-body transformation $(R|t)$ such that applying the transformation to $P$ causes it to lie on top of $Q$</span>.
-The original ICP algorithm of [@besl1992method] may be thought of as an instance of Expectation Maximization: the problem is solved by alternately computing pairs of corresponding points $(p_i, q_i)$, where $q_i$ is the closest point to $p_i$ given the current transformation, and finding the transformation minimizing the point-to-point objective:
+This involves finding<span class="def:R t"> a rigid-body transformation $( R | t )$ such that applying the transformation to $P$ causes it to lie on top of $Q$</span>.
+The original ICP algorithm of [@besl1992method] may be thought of as an instance of Expectation Maximization: the problem is solved by alternately computing<span class="def:p q"> pairs of corresponding points $( p _i, q _i)$, where $q _i$ is the closest point to $p _i$ given the current transformation</span>, and finding the transformation minimizing the point-to-point objective:

 ``` iheartla
 `$\varepsilon_{point}$` = ∑_i ||R p_i + t - q_i||
 R ∈ ℝ^(3 × 3)
 ```

-Because this iteration converges slowly, authors including [@fitzgibbon2003robust], [Mitra et al. [@mitra2004registration], and [@pottmann2006geometry] have re-cast alignment as iterative minimization of the squared Euclidean distance function of $Q$, sampled at points $p_i$.
+Because this iteration converges slowly, authors including [@fitzgibbon2003robust], [Mitra et al. [@mitra2004registration], and [@pottmann2006geometry] have re-cast alignment as iterative minimization of the squared Euclidean distance function of $Q$, sampled at points $p _i$.
 The most accurate way to accomplish this is to pre-compute a data structure that stores at each point in space (an approximation to) the squared distance field, then use it at run-time in an optimization based on Levenberg-Marquardt [@fitzgibbon2003robust] or Newton’s method [@mitra2004registration].
 This leads to fast convergence and a wide convergence basin, though at significant computational and storage cost.
-A simpler approach is to approximate the distance function based on the local surface at each corresponding point $q_i$.
+A simpler approach is to approximate the distance function based on the local surface at each corresponding point $q _i$.
 The "on-demand" method of [@mitra2004registration] approximates the surface as locally quadratic, which requires evaluation of second-order surface properties (i.e., curvatures).
-Even more straightforward is to approximate the surface around $q_i$ as planar, which only requires evaluation of surface normals ${n_q}_{,i}$ .
+Even more straightforward is to approximate the surface around $q _i$ as planar, which only requires evaluation of surface normals ${ n_q }_{,i}$ .
 Indeed, this approach dates back to the work of [@chen1992object], who minimized what has come to be called the point-to-plane objective:
 ``` iheartla
 `$\varepsilon_{plane}$` = ∑_i ((R p_i + t - q_i) ⋅ `$n_q$`_i)^2
 ```

 It can be shown that minimizing this objective is equivalent to Gauss-Newton minimization of squared Euclidean distance.

 The latter does indeed improve convergence rate relative to the point-to-point objective, and point-to-plane minimization has become the workhorse of most modern ICP-like implementations.
 However, point-to-plane ICP has been observed to have a narrower convergence basin than point-to-point [@mitra2004registration].
-In addition, the residual at optimal alignment is zero only when the surface is locally flat, if the correspondences are not perfect (which is necessarily the case if point sets {$p_i$} and {$q_i$} differ in their sampling of the surface, as with 3D scans).
+In addition, the residual at optimal alignment is zero only when the surface is locally flat, if the correspondences are not perfect (which is necessarily the case if point sets {$p _i$} and {$q _i$} differ in their sampling of the surface, as with 3D scans).
 This is important because the zero-set of the objective function defines what transformations are "free," in the sense that the surface is allowed to slide along itself to permit geometric features elsewhere to lock down the transformation.
 This is exploited by work such as the normalspace sampling of [@rusinkiewicz2001efficient], the covariance-eigenvector-directed sampling of [@gelfand2003geometrically], and the stable sampling of [@brown2007global], all of which bias the sampling to regions that are most necessary to constrain the aligning transformation.

 We therefore seek to develop a new objective function whose zero-set allows a greater class of surfaces to "slide along" themselves at zero penalty.
 Thinking within the framework of Expectation Maximization, this makes the method as robust as possible to mis-estimation of point correspondences in the Expectation step.

 ## A Symmetric Objective Function
 Because the surfaces $P$ and $Q$ should be, up to noise, the same, we consider what residual the objective function will attain if we were to sample a pair of nearby points $(p, q)$ on that surface.
 In the point-to-plane case, the error is
-$$(p-q)\cdot n_q$$
+$$( p - q )\cdot n_q $$
-If we consider the possibility of sampling $(p, q)$ anywhere within some small region of a surface, this will be zero only if the surface is perfectly flat.
+If we consider the possibility of sampling $( p , q )$ anywhere within some small region of a surface, this will be zero only if the surface is perfectly flat.
 However, consider the more symmetric function

-$$(p-q)\cdot (n_p + n_q)$$
+$$( p - q )\cdot ( n_p + n_q )$$

 <figure>
 <img src="./img/icp-1.png" alt="Trulli" style="width:50%" class = "center">
 <figcaption align = "center">Fig. 1.
-For any points $p$ and $q$ sampled from a circular arc, the vector between them $p − q$ is perpendicular to the sum of normals $n_p + n_q$ .
+For any points $p$ and $q$ sampled from a circular arc, the vector between them $ p − q $ is perpendicular to the sum of normals $ n_p + n_q $ .
 This is the fundamental property exploited by the symmetric ICP formulation.</figcaption>
 </figure>
 Examining the behavior of this function in 2D (see Figure 1), we see that it is zero whenever $p$ and $q$ are sampled from a circle, since $n_p$ and $n_q$ have opposite projections onto $p − q$.
 As rigid-body transformations are applied to $P$, this expression will continue to evaluate to zero as long as $p$ and $q$ end up in a relative position consistent with their placement on some circle (Figure 2, top).
 A similar property is true in 3D: Equation $\ref{4}$ evaluates to zero as long as $p$ and $q$ and their normals are consistent with some cylinder.
-Because it is difficult to describe, and especially to visualize, the set of $(p, n_p)$ that lie on arbitrary cylinders containing a fixed $(n_q, n_q)$ - it is a 4D space - Section 4.1 investigates a different property: Equation $\ref{4}$ also holds whenever $p$ and $q$ are consistent with a locally-second-order surface centered between them.
-While this constraint still provides a great deal of freedom for $(p, n_p)$ to move relative to $(q, n_q)$, it is a "more useful" form of freedom than provided by the point-to-plane metric.
-In particular, it constrains $(p, n_p)$ to be consistent with a plausible extension of $(n_q, n_q)$, unlike point-to-plane (Figure 2, bottom).
+Because it is difficult to describe, and especially to visualize, the set of $( p , n_p )$ that lie on arbitrary cylinders containing a fixed $( n_q , n_q )$ - it is a 4D space - Section 4.1 investigates a different property: Equation $\ref{4}$ also holds whenever $p$ and $q$ are consistent with a locally-second-order surface centered between them.
+While this constraint still provides a great deal of freedom for $( p , n_p )$ to move relative to $( q , n_q )$, it is a "more useful" form of freedom than provided by the point-to-plane metric.
+In particular, it constrains $( p , n_p )$ to be consistent with a plausible extension of $( n_q , n_q )$, unlike point-to-plane (Figure 2, bottom).
 Note that achieving this property does not require the evaluation of any higher-order information (i.e., curvature), which is a major benefit for computational efficiency and noise resistance.

 To formulate an objective function, we consider minimizing Equation $\ref{4}$ with respect to transformations applied to the surfaces $P$ and/or $Q$.
 Although most previous work applies a rigid-body transformation to only one of the surfaces (e.g., the transformation in $\varepsilon_{plane}$ is applied only to $P$), we consider a symmetric split of the transformation: we imagine evaluating the metric in a fixed, "neutral" coordinate system and applying opposite transformations to $P$ and $Q$.
 Thus, we can formulate a symmetric objective as:
 ``` iheartla